 - An interviewer asking candidates about their own strengths and weaknesses during a job interview.
 Doing this can help single out the right candidate for the job.

 Ordinal Scales vs Other Types of Scales

 Now that we’ve had a thorough look at some ordinal scale examples, you might be wondering how the ordinal scale format differs from other scales.

 Usually when we talk about ordinal scales, we talk about them in the same breath as the Four Scales of Measurement, which are:

 Let’s take a look at how the ordinal scale examples we’ve just seen compare to the other 3 types of scale…

 A nominal scale or nominal questions in a survey, is different from an ordinal scale in the way that its values have no order to them.

-Here’s an example: I’m collecting some simple research data on hair colour.
-If I’m using a nominal scale, the values will simply be different hair colours (brown, blonde, black, etc.) Note that there’s no order here; it’s not like brown leads to blonde which leads to black and beyond.
+Here’s an example: I’m collecting some simple research data on hair color.
+If I’m using a nominal scale, the values will simply be different hair colors (brown, blonde, black, etc.) Note that there’s no order here; it’s not like brown leads to blonde which leads to black and beyond.

 Whereas if I’m using an ordinal scale, I can add values for the lightness or darkness of the hair, which does have an order (light leads to dark).

-Here’s a nominal scale example about hair colour:
+Here’s a nominal scale example about hair color

 And here’s an ordinal scale example about hair colour: